chensxb97/ferryServiceVRP/datasets/README.md

 *Extreme(E) -> 10-15 orders per Depot*

-The second alphabet represents the type of time window.
+The second alphabet represents the size of time window.

 *Tight(T) -> 5 min time windows*

 *Large(L) -> 30 min time windows*

 The digit represents a unique label for each permutation of alphabet pairs(1,2).
-For example, with 2 datasets that are of *HL* type, each dataset is named *HL1.csv* and *HL2.csv* respectively.
+For example, with 2 datasets that are of *HL* type, each will be named *HL1.csv* and *HL2.csv* respectively.

 There are a total of 16 datasets in this category.